 - have left care under a special guardianship or residence order

 - are children of service personnel

-The Government believes that Principals and school leaders should decide how to use Pupil Premium.
+The Government believes that Principals and school leaders should decide how to use Pupil Premium funding.
 They are held accountable for their decisions they make through:

-- the performance tables which show the performance of disadvantaged students compared to their peers
+- the school performance tables which show the performance of disadvantaged learners compared to their peers

-- the new Ofsted Inspection Framework, under which inspectors focus on the attainment of all student groups, in particular those students attracting Pupil Premium funding
+- the new Ofsted Inspection Framework, under which inspectors focus on the attainment of all student groups, in particular those learners attracting Pupil Premium funding

 - the new reports for parents that all schools have to publish online.

-A copy of how LDE UTC intends plan to spend Pupil Premium Funding can be seen in the document below.
+A copy of how LDE UTC plans to spend Pupil Premium Funding can be seen in the document below.